 Their body is wide, flat, and tapered.
 Just above its snout is a fleshy upright extension that looks like a fishing pole with a fatty/fleshy bulb at the tip.
 Its large mouth is full of razor-sharp teeth.
 Three separate spines (dorsally) sit on their head.
 The first spine is what forms the fishing pole-like lure at the front.
 Goosefish can grow to six feet long and weigh up to 75 pounds—but most are much smaller.

 Where to catch Goosefish

 You’ll find these fish in the Atlantic ocean along the eastern seaboard of North America (Florida to the Carolinas and Newfoundland’s Southern Grand Banks.)
 Disjunctive populations can be found in north Florida.
-They prefer silty bottoms on the continental shelf/slope and can tolerate a large range of temperatures and depths, from shallow inshore waters to depths of nearly 3,000 feet.
+They prefer silty, sandy or muddy bottoms on the continental shelf/slope and can tolerate a large range of temperatures and depths, from shallow inshore waters to depths of nearly 2,000 feet.

 The following are habitats where you can catch Goosefish:

 The best time to catch these fish are May – September because come winter; they sink to the deep, making the difficult to locat.
 The best methods for catching Goosefish include bottom fishing and drift fishing across the bottom using a fish finder rig.

 The following are effective fishing methods and techniques for catching Goosefish: